Oromo expansion: Birmajé Gadaa (1578–1586)

+started spreading out along the valley of the Walaqa rivers, in southern Bete Amhara and in Gedem and the Karrayu spread throughout Amhara and Angot.
+Of the numerous Karrayu groups, the "seven houses" of Wollo had started to establish themselves in the southeastern section of the Bete Amhara province, the Wollo Oromo settled there and gave their name to the province.
+A section of the Wollo Oromo raided the Muslim region of Aussa where they defeated and killed Muhammad Gasa, a descendant of Ahmad Gragn.

 Mul'eta (1586–1594)

-Under luba Mul'eta a large raid (Oromo: dulaguto) was made on Gojjam south of Lake Tana.
+Under luba Mul'eta a large raid (Oromo: dulaguto) was made on Gojjam north of the Blue Nile.
 With the Ottoman situation in the north largely under control, Sarsa Dengel again took the initiative against the Oromo in the south, where he forced the Dawé (or Jawé) Oromo in Wej to flight.
-Bahrey praised Sarsa Dengel's campaign by stating that he "did not act according to the custom of the kings his ancestors, who, when making war were in the habit of sending their troops ahead, remaining themselves in the rear with the pick of their cavalry and infantry, praising those who went forward bravely and punishing those who lagged behind.l".
-Despite Bahrey's praise, Sarsa Dengel was forced to use coercion to draw troops, and decreed that anyone who failed to heed his call to arms would have his house pillaged and property confiscated.
+Despite this, the Oromos under Mul'eta would win spectacular victories and waged war in all directions.
+According to Bahrey, the Ethiopians suffered repeated defeats and lost all of their southern provinces during the period of the Mul'eta gada.

 17th century

 Ethiopian Empire

 During the first half of the 17th century, invasions by different Oromo groups were a permanent menace to the Ethiopian Empire.
 About 1617, the Oromos attacked Begemder and Gojjam, which were central regions of the empire.
 Between 1620 and 1660, the Ethiopian emperors had to defend different parts of their territory but could not stop to the waves of advancing Oromo groups.
-The Tulama expanded from Shoa into Amhara and the Wallo and Azebo overran Angot, parts of Amhara and Waj, Begemder, and Tigre.
+The Tulama expanded from Shewa into Amhara and the Wallo and Azebo overran Angot, parts of Amhara and Waj, Begemder, and Tigre.
 In 1642 the eastern Oromo nearly annihilated the Ethiopian army from Tigray.
 Under the reign of emperors Fasiladas and Yohannes II, the Oromo seem to have been virtually unrestrained in their expansion.
+During his visit to Abyssinia in the 1600s, the Yemeni ambassador Al-Haymī remarked that the Oromo were similar to the Mongols.
 Iyasu I the Great (1682-1706) resumed the offensive against the Oromo and recruited battalions of Oromo which pledged their allegiance, whom he settled in conquered areas.
 Tulama and Liban Oromo were settled in northern Gojjam and Begemder and were encouraged to convert to Christianity.
 Some of their authorities were appointed to high offices in the army and in the administration of the provinces.
-In 1684-1685, Oromo groups fought against Emperor Iyasu I in Wollo and Gojjam.
+In 1684–1685, Oromo groups fought against Emperor Iyasu I in Wollo and Gojjam.
 In 1694, the Gugru-Oromo attacked Gojjam and Begemder.

 Although the military expansion of the Oromo continued, many Oromo groups started to settle in Ethiopian territory and developed into a political power, which was used by the different secular and ecclesiastical groupings.
 By the late 18th century, they were taking an active part in the political formation of the Ethiopian state.
 The process of mutual assimilation between the Oromo newcomers and other inhabitants of the empire was well under way.